Explore mysterious beach caves and a waterfall at Hug Point, on the Oregon Coast.

 There's also a beach waterfall at Hug Point, where Fall Creek tumbles over an eroded cliff onto the sand, with deep beach caves to the left of the waterfall.

-See magnificent views all the way south down the Oregon Coast.
+5. Experience magnificent views all the way south down the Oregon Coast.

 This is the view looking south down the beach towards the Point Meriwether Headland, flanked by dramatic, basalt sea stacks.
 Further south is Arch Cape, and Oswald West State Park.